 Buying options and what to expect explained: All buying options are available for instant delivery and here's what's offered.

 Licensing options: Here is a complete list of what to expect when you're buying beats from Fredkrush.com.
-1.Standard- With the standard purchasing option you'll receive an untagged mp3 file (link) that will be sent to you instantly via email with instructions on how to down load your order.
-Contents of this option are: untagged high quality mp3, distribution limit of 5,000 digital and psychical copies sold, No ownership under this license Fred krush will remain the sole copyright owner.
+1.Standard- With the standard purchasing option you'll receive an untagged mp3 file (link) that will be sent to you instantly via email with instructions on how to download your order.
+Contents of this option are: untagged high quality mp3, distribution limit of 5,000 digital and physical copies sold, No ownership under this license Fred krush will remain the sole copyright owner.

 2.Premium- With the premium option you'll Receive an untagged higher quality wav file (link) that will be sent to you instantly via email with instructions on how to download your order.
 Contents of this option are: Untagged higher quality wav, distribution limit of 10,000 digital and psychical copies sold, no ownership will be granted under this license.
 Fred krush will remain the sole copyright owner of any and all compositions licensed to you under this option.

-Contents of this option are: Untagged highest quality mixed and untagged wav, distribution limit of 15,000 digital and psychical copies sold, no ownership will be granted to you under this license.
+Contents of this option are: Untagged highest quality mixed & untagged wav, distribution limit of 15,000 digital and physical copies sold, no ownership will be granted to you under this license.
 Fred krush will remain the sole copyright owner of any and all compositions licensed to you under this option.

 4.Exclusive-With the Exclusive option you'll Receive an untagged fully tracked out stem file wav file (link) that will be sent to you instantly via email with instructions on how to download your order.
 This option gives you the ability to have total control of your sound as it will allow you to take your recording sessions to a mix engineer.